This is a super in-depth review of Clean Origin.

-Clean Origin only offers colorless lab diamonds as loose stones, so if you’re wanting colored gemstones or lab created fancy colored diamonds, you’ll have to look somewhere like James Allen or Brilliant Earth.
+Clean Origin only offers colorless lab diamonds as loose stones, so if you're wanting to buy lab created fancy colored diamonds or colored gemstones, you'll have to look somewhere like James Allen or Brilliant Earth.

-As of the date of me writing this article, Clean Origin has just over 2600 different lab diamonds of varying diamond quality for me to choose from.
+Clean Origin has just over 2600 different lab diamonds of varying diamond quality for me to choose from.
 The sliders make it easy to pick and choose my diamond shape, color and clarity grades.
-They even have a little box that you can check if you’re looking for a hearts and arrow diamonds.
+They even have a little box that you can check if you're looking for hearts and arrow diamonds.